maxking/docker-mailman/README.md

 ```

-Make sure you are using `proxy_pass` for `HTTP` protocol.
+Make sure you are using `proxy_pass` for the `HTTP` protocol.

 Starting from v0.1.1, the uwsgi server is configured to listen to requests at
 `172.19.199.3:8000` with the http protocol and `172.19.199.3:8080` for the uwsgi
 protocol.

 It is advised to use the uwsgi protocol as it has better performance.
 Both
-Apache and Nginx have native support for uwsgi protocol through plugins which
+Apache and Nginx have native support for the uwsgi protocol through plugins which
 are generally included in the distro packages.

 To move to uwsgi protocol in the above nginx configuration use this